Manukhurana97/Kafka/README.md

 Partition and Offsets:

 1. Topics are split in partition (ex: 100 partition)
-    1. each meassage will be ordered in partition.
+    1. each message will be ordered in partition.
-    2. Each message within a partition get a increment id , called offset.
+    2. Each message within a partition get an increment id , called offset.
-2. kafka topics are immutable, once the data is written into the pertition, it cant be changed.
+2. kafka topics are immutable, once the data is written into the partition, it cant be changed.
 3. Data in kafka is kept for only for a limited time(default is 7 days - configurable).
 4. offset only have a meaning for a specific partition.
-   eg: offset 3 in a parttion 0 doesn;t represet the same data as offset 3 of partion 1.
+   eg: offset 3 in a partition 0 doesn't represent the same data as offset 3 of portion 1.
 5. offset are not re-used even if previous mgs is deleted .
-6. Order is guranted only within a partition (not across the partition).
+6. Order is granted only within a partition (not across the partition).
 7. Data is assigned randomly to a partition unless a key is provided.
 8. you can have as many partition as you want.